What is the meaning of "dual diagnosis" in regards to a drug addict?

 The generally inadequate care that dual diagnosis patients receive occurs in part because of the complexity of their conditions (they don't fit perfectly into the mental health or substance abuse treatment systems), a paucity of research on effective treatments and interventions, and a lack of training for health care providers on these issues.
 Usually one condition (mental illness or substance abuse) is overlooked and studies have shown that unless both are addressed simultaneously, neither will be fully treated.
 As a result, people with co-occurring disorders often receive poorer treatment.
 Furthermore, dual diagnosis patients tend to be more violent and non-compliant with treatment regimens.

-If you are concerned that you or someone you know has a mental health disorder and/or substance abuse issues, treatment is paramount.
+If you're concerned that you or someone you know has a mental health disorder or substance abuse issues, treatment is paramount.
 Integrated care for dual diagnosis patients includes a combination of medical treatment, counseling, and support services that encourage behavioral and cognitive skill development to manage each condition.

-Even though mental illness and substance abuse often come as a dynamic pair, no one should have to suffer from their risky potential.
+Even though mental illness and substance abuse often come as a dynamic pair, there's no need to suffer from their risky potential.
 Available services may help continue your adventures without downward results.Alice!